 I ended my lap by visiting my niece.
 I was greeted by a 96 lb, no longer jaundice girl who was tearing up with an authentic gratitude I have not had the honor of seeing until now.
 I hovered about her room for as long as I was allowed to and then headed back to my room.
 After the walk I was looking forward to getting into my bed.
 I had it adjusted to the perfect angle of repose for a human body.
 Instead of a bed I was greeted with an odd looking wheelchair and a smiling nurse who was about to take me to an 11th floor room with a view… and jello… lots of f@(#&$ jello.

 “I was greeted by a 96 lb, no longer jaundice girl who was tearing up with an authentic gratitude I have not had the honor of seeing until now.”

 The liver they took out… all janky and such.

 Three Year Update:

-I am still hitting the same exercise regiment.
-It’s is more focused on bodyweight.
-I do lift still just more weight less reps and run considerably less; I am lucky if I clock 10mi a week as opposed to the 20 I used to clock.
+I am still hitting the same exercise regimen.
+It is more focused on body weight.
+I do lift still, just more weight and less reps and I run considerably less; I am lucky if I clock 10 miles a week as opposed to the 20 I used to clock.
 I do run faster… so I have that going for me.
 I also hit Brazilian Jiu Jitsu 3 days a week.
 So all in all my physical health is pretty much the same.
-The only side affects that I can without a doubt attribute to the surgery are – I am considerably less pliant in my core and I am more gassy.
-Now… each of those complaints can be rectified if some action was taken but in therein lies the problem, I would have to do something.
+The only side effects that I can without a doubt attribute to the surgery are – I am considerably less pliant in my core and I am more gassy.
+Now… each of those complaints can be rectified if some action was taken but therein lies the problem, I would have to do something.
 Doing something isn’t exactly my strong suit.
-I could stretch and eat in a manner takes into an account that I do not have a gallbladder… but that would be doing something.
+I could stretch and eat in a manner that takes into account that I do not have a gallbladder… but that would be doing something.
 All in all I am well and am more focused on contending with bad investments and figuring out how to pay for my kids’ education rather than worried about impending death.